NoobOS/cookery/README.md

 ## Build

-- Setup environment by double clicking / executing `setup.sh`
+- Setup environment by double clicking / executing `make setup`

-- cd into root directory (cookery) and execute `make` from terminal to build noobkernel.bin which can be directly used or further can be used to create CD/DVD image.
+- cd into root directory (cookery) and execute `make` from terminal to build the kernel (noob_kernel.bin) which can be directly used or further can be used to create CD/DVD image.

 - To create CD/DVD iso : `make NoobOS.iso`

+## Clean

+- Execute `make clean` to remove compiled directories(obj/,out/) & files(NoobOS.iso).

 ## Installation